coenttb/coenttb-com-server/README.md

 ## Acknowledgements

-This project is heavily inspired by the excellent work at [Point-Free](https://www.pointfree.co) by Brandon Williams and Stephen Celis.
-Their approach to building web applications in Swift has been instrumental in shaping this project.
+This project relies on and is inspired by the excellent work at [Point-Free](https://www.pointfree.co) by Brandon Williams and Stephen Celis.

 ## License